boldchains/node-api-server/README.md

  * changing its geo locations
  * stopping
  * starting
-4. For the purpose of this prototype, actual drones are not used, instead, simulated using nodejs servers
+4. For the purpose of this prototype, actual drones are not used, instead, simulated in nodejs server
 5. A dashboard looks like:
 #### Dashboard: Drones